uuk0/PyBytecodeManipulator/README.md

 It will be able to give you more information about a crash than the python core interpreter, but will be a lot slower than it.

+It comes also with the possibility to run your bytecode in another interpreter version, so you can experiment with some stuff.
+In theory, it is also possible to run in python versions not supported by the bytecode manipulation system, but it is not recommended.

 TransformationHandler() takes as an arg debug_code and debug_further_calls for activating it for all accessed methods.